Few snags for Election Day voting amid scrutiny on process - NewsBreak

 Few snags for Election Day voting amid scrutiny on process

-ATLANTA — (AP) — After a year of dealing with false claims and death threats, election officials on Tuesday delivered a relatively smooth Election Day.
+ATLANTA — (AP) — After a year of dealing with false claims and death threats, election officials appeared on track Tuesday to deliver a relatively smooth Election Day.

-There were just scattered reports of voting or equipment problems, typical for Election Day: a technical problem delaying a count of early ballots, a power outage, a polling place opening late.
+There were few reports of voting or equipment problems, other than the sporadic power outage or polling place opening late that is not unusual for Election Day.
 It was too soon to gauge the effects of new voting restrictions in place in a few states.

-In Virginia, as a sign of how relatively low-key voting was in the state, one of the biggest issues was reminding poll workers that voters were not required to wear a mask when casting their ballot.

-“Today was overwhelmingly a good day for Virginia,” said Virginia Department of Elections Commissioner Chris Piper.
-“Overall, the election today was about as smooth as we could have asked for.”

-Piper said heavy turnout in the state prompted some polling locations to run out of ballots, but election officials were able to quickly pivot — either by printing more or directing voters to ballot-marking machines typically reserved for voters who need assistance.
-He said voting never stopped.
-In Fairfax County, the state's most populous, corrupted thumb drives used in four voting machines delayed the counting of ballots cast early, some of which were still being tallied hours after polls closed.

-Once polls close across the country, election officials focused on counting ballots cast by every eligible voter and reporting the results, which are all unofficial until the election is certified.
-That will not happen for days or even weeks as election officials finish their counting and then conduct their post-election reviews to ensure the number of ballots cast equals the number of voters who voted.
-Any discrepancies are researched, and election officials provide detailed explanations prior to any election being certified.

 In Georgia, Fulton County elections director Rick Barron said turnout had been “light but steady.”
-Two county polling locations did not have all the equipment they needed when polls opened, but poll managers allowed voters to use emergency paper ballots until the equipment issues were resolved, Barron said.
+Two county polling locations did not have all the equipment they needed when polls opened, but poll managers followed proper procedures and allowed voters to use emergency paper ballots until the equipment issues were resolved, Barron said.

-“Lines were short and Election Day was an easy experience for the vast majority of voters,” said Fulton County Commission Chairman Robb Pitts.

 Election officials said demonstrating secure, consistent and fair practices would help reassure those who still have doubts about last year’s presidential election as preparations begin for next year’s midterms.